syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 ---
 layout : post
-title: MatchHighlighting in Syncfusion SfAutoComplete control for Xamarin.Android
+title: MatchHighlighting the text in Syncfusion SfAutoComplete control for Xamarin.Android
-description: Learn how to highlight the matched text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+description: Learn on how to highlight the matched text in SfAutoComplete for Xamarin.Android and also understood the highlight the matching characters in suggestion list platform : Xamarin.Android control : SfAutoComplete documentation : ug